Edmi6163/Anagrams-hunter/README.md

 # Anagrams-hunter
-Anagram Detective is a Python tool that efficiently finds anagrams within a given text file using frequency distribution analysis.
+Anagram hunter is a Python tool that efficiently finds anagrams within a given text file using frequency distribution analysis.